 Don’t assume that your ESPP offering, or long-term investing in general, is easy to understand or common practice.

 It makes sense to take time to highlight how your employee stock plan is complementary to retirement savings.
 While they seem similar, ESPPs provide an additional savings option that can easily be liquidated down the road.
-Providing context around the long-term value of your ESPP could be the deciding factor for a recruit who’s weighing multiple employment opportunities.
+Providing context around the long-term value of your ESPP could be the deciding factor for a candidate who’s weighing multiple employment opportunities.

 ESPPs also offer an opportunity to engage with younger investors who follow stories and themes.
 Building narratives in digital channels can gain the engagement of these potential shareholders, especially by keeping them aware of things they care about, like environmental, social and governance (ESG) processes and results.